Vig Sports Betting Strategy

 Vig & Parlays

 The true odds in parlay betting are not paid, so the vig here is pretty high.
-The more teams you add on your slip, the higher the juice is.
+The more teams you add to your slip, the higher the juice is.

 What Sports Can Vig Betting Strategy Be Used For?